Increasing resiliency and preparedness for weather and climate extremes now and in the future across the South-Central United States

 Your photos are collected and uploaded to the EOMF Field Photos Archive.
 Here they are stored along with all the other photos received from researchers, field projects, and citizen scientists such as yourself.
 All of these photos are valuable in trying to figure out how the landscape responds to both sudden and gradual changes in climate, water, ecology and even geology.

 We are still working on tagging some of the Field Photos from Labor Day 2012 and February 2013, so if you submitted photos from the beginning, they may not show up on searches yet.
 Boy, we wish we had thought of adding the cocorahs tags earlier!
-But the photos from Memorial Day and Labor Day 2013 and the one this Presidents Day weekend 2014 should show up in a search.
+But the photos from other Field Photos Weekends should show up in a search.
 If you want to see all of the photos we have uploaded, go to the EOMF Photo archive, change "Users" to cocorahs and submit.
-Anything from this project - any of the five weekend events - will come up.
+Anything from this project - any of the six weekend events - will come up.

 So what makes a good picture for a project like this?
 Photos should tell the story of the field or landscape, anything that you feel is representative of the world around you.
 Just as you do not find the deepest snowdrift for your snowfall measurements, you should not find the vegetation that is in the worst condition for your pictures.
 We want to see what it may look like walking through a field, where some things may be in better condition than others.
 So if you see a dead tree, a bunch of trees that are dropping some leaves, and a heavily watered tree with lush green leaves, we want the picture showing the ones dropping leaves.